Monnapse/FilmLabs/README.md

 once restarted go to your the FilmLabs folder and activate environemnt `source filmlabs-environment/bin/activate` now run your server `python3 main.py` enjoy.

 now start the server by running `python3 main.py`

+## Update files
+if you want to update the files to latest release you do, pull latest changes `git pull origin film-box-0.1.0`.